Meet Hen Harrier Action's Team of Volunteer Directors and Trustees

 Andrea Goddard

-Andrea is a passionate conservationist living in the beautiful Highlands of Scotland.
-Volunteering at the RSPB's Tollie red kite centre from 2011, she graduated in 2019 with a degree in Environmental Science at the University of the Highlands and Islands.
-Her dissertation focused on the roosting behaviour of Eurasian treecreepers, which led to a feature on the subject on BBC's Winterwatch in 2020.
+Andrea is a passionate conservationist living in the Highlands of Scotland.
+Volunteering at the RSPB's Tollie Red Kite centre from 2011, she graduated in 2019 with a degree in Environmental Science at the University of the Highlands and Islands.
+Her dissertation focused on the roosting behaviour of Eurasian Treecreepers, which led to a feature on the subject on BBC's Winterwatch in 2020.
 Now working for SCOTLAND:The Big Picture managing a project to reintroduce common cranes to the Cairngorms, her spare time is taken up by managing the online wildlife crime campaign group Mad for Wildlife, pressing for a ban on rodent glue traps in Scotland and monitoring raptor nesting for the Highland Raptor Study Group.